Kate Richards O'Hare

-Carrie Katherine "Kate" Richards O'Hare (March 26, 1876 – January 10, 1948) was an American Socialist Party activist, editor, and orator best known for her controversial imprisonment during World War I.
+Carrie Katherine "Kate" Richards O'Hare (March 26, 1876 – January 10, 1948) was an American socialist activist, editor, and orator best known for her controversial imprisonment during World War I. She was a longtime member of the Socialist Party of America.

 Biography

 Early years

 Carrie Katherine Richards was born March 26, 1876, in Ottawa County, Kansas.
 Her father, Andrew Richards (c.
-1846–1916), was the son of slaveowners who had come to hate the institution, enlisting as a bugler and drummer boy in the Union Army at the outbreak of the American Civil War in 1861.
+1846–1916), was the son of slaveowners, but had come to hate the institution, enlisting as a bugler and drummer boy in the Union Army at the outbreak of the American Civil War in 1861.
 Following the conclusion of the war he had married his childhood sweetheart and moved to the western Kansas frontier, where he and his wife Lucy brought up Kate and her four siblings, raising the children as socialists from an early age.

-O'Hare briefly worked as a teacher in Nebraska before becoming an apprentice machinist in her native Kansas.
-After being moved by a speech by labor activist Mary Harris Jones, she became drawn into socialist politics.
-She married fellow socialist Frank P. O'Hare.
+O'Hare attended Pawnee City Academy in Pawnee City, Nebraska graduating in 1894.
+O'Hare briefly worked as a teacher in Nebraska before becoming a secretary for, and later part owner of, her father's machinist shop in Kansas City.
+There she joined the International Association of Machinists and became involved in socialist politics.
+In 1901, she moved to Girard, Kansas to attend the International School of Social Economy where she met her future husband Frank P. O'Hare.
+The couple married in 1902 and moved to Chandler, Oklahoma.
+After moving to Oklahoma, O'Hare began organizing women for the Socialist Party of Oklahoma.
+In 1907, she was the party's nominee for Oklahoma Commissioner of Charities and Corrections.
+In 1909, the O'Hares returned to Kansas City.

 Political career

 She unsuccessfully ran as a candidate for the United States Congress in Kansas on the Socialist ticket in 1910.

 In the pages of the National Rip-Saw, a St. Louis-based socialist journal in the 1910s, O'Hare championed reforms in favor of the working class and toured the country as an orator.
 In 1916 the Socialist Party of Missouri named O'Hare its candidate for U.S. Senate, heading the Socialist ticket in the state.

-After America's entry into World War I in 1917, O'Hare led the Socialist Party's Committee on War and Militarism.
-For giving an anti-war speech in Bowman, North Dakota, O'Hare was convicted and sent to prison by federal authorities for violating the Espionage Act of 1917, an act criminalizing interference with recruitment and enlistment of military personnel.
-With no federal penitentiaries for women existing at the time, she was delivered to Missouri State Penitentiary on a five-year sentence in 1919, but was pardoned in 1920 after a nationwide campaign to secure her release.
-In prison, O'Hare met the anarchists Emma Goldman and Gabriella Segata Antolini, and worked with them to improve prison conditions.